KittyGiraudel/site/_posts/2013-07-29-optimizing-with-bash.md

 * add a progress bar,
 * try to add some lossy optimizations for JPG,
 * add an auto-upload function to upload to your FTP,
-* use a configuration file to tweak the optimization tools...
+* use a configuration file to tweak the optimization tools…

 > Loïc Giraudel works as a front-end developer at BestOfMedia (Grenoble, France).
 He is a JavaScript and Git expert.
 You can catch him on Twitter: [@l_giraudel](https://twitter.com/l_giraudel).